unahouExosite/docs/tutorials/hvac-tutorial/beaglebone.md

 http://xxx.xxx.xxx.xxx:3000/
 ```

 Copy the code from TH02.py into the code area and click run.
-This will read data from the temperature and humidity sensor and send the data to your Murano solution.
+This will read data from the "temperature" and "humidity" sensor and send the data to your Murano solution.